8 Signs You're Attached To Your Partner, But Not Actually Emotionally Connected

 3. The Touches You Give Each Other Are Comforting, Not Intimate

-When you're not emotionally connected to your partner, your sex life may suffer.
+When you're not emotionally connected to your partner, the physical intimacy between the two of you may suffer.
 As Dr. Ritter says, "You may still cuddle or give each other kisses on the cheek, but it is more due to wanting to feel comfort and not passion or intimacy."
 According to him, attachment doesn't lead to passion and intimacy.
 Emotional connection does.
 "Couples that lack an emotional connection may stop flirting and seeking opportunities to make their partner feel desired," he says.
 You may even notice that compliments and similar comments come to a stop.